Kajiih/dotfiles/README.md

     </plist>
     ```

-  - Raycast has to be sync manually
+  - Raycast has to be synced manually

 ## Resources